Nigaz

-Nigaz is a joint venture between the Russian gas company Gazprom EP International B.V.
+Nigaz is an energy exploration and generation company operating throughout Nigeria, specializing in the construction of oil and gas refineries, pipelines, and gas power stations.
+It is a joint venture between the Russian gas company Gazprom EP International B.V.
 (100% affiliate of OAO Gazprom) and the Nigerian National Petroleum Corporation.
-Nigaz was established in 2009.

-It plans to invest US$2.5 billion to build oil and gas refineries, pipelines and gas power stations in Nigeria.
+It plans to invest 2.5 billion US Dollars to build oil and gas refineries, pipelines and gas power stations in Nigeria.
 Launching the company, Russian president Dmitry Medvedev announced his intention to form a major energy partnership with Nigeria at a meeting in Abuja with Nigerian president Umaru Yar'Adua.

-The company's name, a portmanteau of "Nigeria" and "Gazprom", attracted media attention because of its similarity to the potentially offensive word "nigga", a slang derivative and reclaimed word from "nigger", in African American Vernacular English.
+The company's name, a portmanteau of "Nigeria" and "Gazprom", attracted media attention because of its similarity to the potentially offensive word "niggaz", a plural form of "nigga", a slang derivative and reclaimed word from "nigger", in African American Vernacular English.

-The Economist said the name choice showed "a refreshing ignorance of politically incorrect language".